 After the exam is complete, the radiologist will read and interpret your MRI and your physician will be contacted with the results.

-A report will be generated and sent to your physician.
-To obtain copies of your scan, please complete the Authorization of Release form.
+How long will it take for me to see the results of my exam?Results provided typically within one business day via phone and patient portal.
+A report will also be sent to your physician.
+To obtain copies of your scan, please complete the Authorization of Release Form.